AXIS D1110 Video Decoder 4K

 • Change the password at a recurring interval, at least once a year.

-1. To make sure that the device has its original Axis firmware, or to take full control of the device after a security attack:
+1. To make sure that the device has its original AXIS OS, or to take full control of the device after a security attack:

 2. Reset to factory default settings.
 See Reset to factory default settings.